 Denosumab belongs to a family of medications known as monoclonal antibodies.
 Specifically, it is a RANK ligand inhibitor.
 It is used to decrease the risk of fractures or bone pain as a result of certain cancers spreading into the bone.
 Denosumab is also used to treat a type of bone tumour called giant cell tumour of bone, which cannot be treated by surgery or where surgery is not the best option, for adults and adolescents (aged 13 to 17 years) whose bones have stopped growing.

 Denosumab works by reducing the amount of bone your body breaks down, making your bones less likely to break.
-In people with hypercalcemia, this medication decreases the amount of calcium in the blood by reducing the breakdown of bones.
+For people with hypercalcemia, this medication decreases the amount of calcium in the blood by reducing the breakdown of bones.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.